jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 - `is_europe`: Whether or not a country is in Europe
 - `log_gdppc` - Log of GDP per capita

-We will use `business_freedom`, `is_europe` and an interaction term, `business_freedom_x_region`, to predict `log_gdppc`, then compare the slope of regression lines for countries inside and outside Europe to determine if the effect is the same.
+We'll answer the problem by fitting a linear model to the data and comparing the regression coefficients for countries inside and outside Europe.
+If the coefficients are significantly different, that will tell us about the effect of business freedom on GDP.

+To supplement the model, we'll also add an interaction term between `business_freedom` and `us_europe` and call it `business_freedom_x_region`.

-Here's what the data looks like.
+Here's what the data looks like for countries inside and outside Europe.

 &nbsp;